This post may contain affiliate links. Please see our disclosure here.

 The wall color is call Wythe Blue by Benjamin Moore.

-You can use the stitch witchery all around the sides if you want a hemmed look throughout your panel.
-I chose to have a deep pocket top hem, the edges frayed on the sides and a small hem on the bottom.
+You can use the stitch witchery all around the sides if you want a hemmed look throughout your curtain panel.
+I chose to have a deep pocket top hem on my curtain panel, the edges frayed on the sides and a small hem on the bottom of the curtain panel.

 It’s a matter of preference so go with what you like!

 The only downfall is you cannot wash burlap curtains but for the cost, I am happy to just shake the curtain panels outside a couple times a year.

 If you find that your burlap fabric curtain has an odor, be sure to read my post on how to eliminate burlap odor.